 For example, your vehicle may need to be deregistered in Mexico before legally moving to the US.
 You should also find out whether you must return your car's original Mexican documents or settle any taxes or fees.

 Consult with the Mexican authorities or a customs agent to fully understand the required steps.
-Doing so can only help you process your import more smoothly.
+This will help you process your import more smoothly.

 The Shifting Cost Of Acquiring A Vehicle Internationally